Design Leadership

 Building Connection Across Timezones

-I find creative ways to build team culture despite geography—whether that's virtual design critiques, Slack channels for casual conversation, or occasional in-person gatherings.
+I find creative ways to build team culture despite geography — virtual design critiques, Slack channels for casual conversation, or occasional in-person gatherings.
 People need to feel part of a team, not isolated.

 Respecting Work-Life Balance